CathyGuang/Timesheet-System/README.md

 * Previously archived 'other objects' can now be recreated through 'create object' page

-* Directories now display results alphabetically
+* Directories now display results alphabetically, and the styles have been updated to better display large amounts of data